MihaelaIancu/Movie_Tracker/README.md

 Project from a practical exam for Telacad Academy to prove my course completion.

 ### Functionality
-The user can search for any movie he wants and display few information about it.
+The user can search for any movie he wants and display few information about it (the movies data are stored on www.omdbapi.com).